Samsung/tizen-docs/docs/application/design/wearable/visual-design/colors.md

 # Colors

 Appropriate use of color makes your screens more glanceable.
-Use colors effectively and consider the Gear’s characteristics as a wearable device and its system colors.
+Use colors effectively and consider the Gear's characteristics as a wearable device and its system colors.

 ## Basic color guidelines